LOBUCHE EAST &

 Having concerns about AMS is very natural and it unfortunately unpredictable.
 Even the experienced could struggle to get over 6,000m if they get ill.
 We have however designed our itinerary to help us best acclimatise.
-This combined with walking slowly, drinking lots and eating well all give you the best possible chance.
+The fitter you are, the less exhausted you'll get, which in turn has an impact on bringing on symptoms of AMS.
+These points combined with walking slowly, drinking lots and eating well all give you the best possible chance.

 What Technical Kit do I require?